Best UI/UX practises for ecommerce website design

 - Allowing guest checkouts.

-- Order confirmation after the purchase.
+- Enabling confirmation after the purchase.

-- Showing all payment options.
+- Displaying all payment options.

 - Showing customers that the site is secure and more.

-A responsive and mobile-friendly design is a must for eCommerce since most of the purchases happen through smartphones.
-It is important to provide the customers a good, if not better, experience on their mobiles just as much as their computers/laptops.
-A well-optimized website can bring more sales and improve conversion rates for your business.
+A responsive and mobile-friendly design is a must for eCommerce since most purchases happen through smartphones.
+It is necessary to provide customers with a good experience on their mobile devices as well.

 Branding tells users about your business.
-Before we jump into working on the design process, we learn all the necessary information about your brand i.e. the USP of the product, target audience, positioning, tone, and choice of the brand, and more.
+Before we jump into working on the design process, we learn all the necessary information about your brand i.e. the USP of the product, target audience, positioning, tone, choice of the brand, and more.

 Storytelling is one way of branding to distinguish your business from others in the marketplace.
 It focuses on showing the customers how your products can solve their problems rather than telling them how great they are.

-Conversion Rate Optimization
+9. Conversion Rate Optimization

 Online shopping has become all about a good customer experience.
 It is not just about creating a website but converting passive shoppers into paying customers.